ulinaaron/gulp-site/README.md

 # Gulp Site Generator
 A barebones site generator using Gulp.
 This will allow you to create simple sites with shared markup components for a header, footer, or sidebar.
 This is not a proper solution for sites that require blog like components.
 For that, you should use something like Jekyll or Middleman.

+Additionally, this generator uses Libsass (Sass), BrowserSync, and can optimize images.

 ## Requirements
 You must have the following setup and rockin on your local machine:
 - [npm](https://github.com/npm/npm)